 Each student must complete a "comprehensive paper" as required in The Heller School PhD curriculum.
-In Sociology, students must show competence in two substantive areas following the Sociology Qualifying Portfolio and Defense (QPD) requirements described earlier.
-QPD Committee membership and chair must be approved by the Sociology Graduate Committee (by petition) by December 1 of the student's third year.
-The QPD Committee meeting must be completed by December 1 of the student's fourth year.
+In Sociology, students must show competence in two substantive areas following the Sociology Qualifying Portfolio and Defense (QPD) requirements described on pp. 4-5.
+QPD Committee membership and chair must be approved by the Sociology Graduate Committee (by petition) by December 1 of the student's third year in the joint degree program.
+The QPD Committee meeting must be completed by December 1 of the student's fourth year in the joint degree program.